jagennath-hari/jagennath-hari/README.md

 <h3 align="center">I am a robotics engineer/researcher with over 3 years of experience in autonomous systems, specialized in creating and deploying real-time SLAM algorithms for robotic systems.</h3>

-- 🧑‍💻 I'm currently working on a visual odometry using DeDoDe v2 and UniDepth in TensorRT.
+- 🧑‍💻 I'm currently working on a semantic 3D Guassian Splatting.

-- 🙇‍♂️ I’m currently learning **Bundle Adjustment using CUDA, cuBLAS and cuSOLVER**.
+- 🙇‍♂️ I’m currently learning **LLMs and CLIP encoders**.

 - 📫 How to reach me **jh7454@nyu.edu**.